 We stayed in Bariloche, Playa Bonita, Villa la Angostura, and San Martin de Los Andes.
 There is accommodation to suit all budgets – from hostels to luxury resorts.
 If travelling in high season, we recommend making reservations in advance.

-Days 10 to 14 – El Calafate and the Perito Moreno Glacier
+Days 10 to 14of your Argentina Itinerary – El Calafate and the Perito Moreno Glacier

-There’s more to El Calafate that just the Perito Moreno Glacier, however, if your time is limited, be sure to allow at least one full day for visiting the glacier.
+There’s more to El Calafate than just the Perito Moreno Glacier, however, if your time is limited, be sure to allow at least one full day for visiting the glacier.

 So here’s our list of our favourite things to see and do around El Calafate.